Affordable housing: Assessment and outcomes

-Home values
+Land values

 According to a 2022 study, LIHTC projects in the United States increase land value in surrounding neighborhoods.

-Affordable housing and public policy

-Background
+Public policy

 Policy makers at all levels – global, national, regional, municipal, community associations – are attempting to respond to the issue of affordable housing, a highly complex crisis of global proportions, with a myriad of policy instruments.
 These responses range from stop-gap financing tools to long-term intergovernmental infrastructural changes.
 There has been an increase among policy makers in affordable housing as the price of housing has increased dramatically creating a crisis in affordable housing.
 Additionally, the process of weighing the impacts of locating affordable housing is quite contentious and may have race and class implications.

 Affordable housing policy has political, philosophical, and ethical elements.
 In the simplest of terms, affordability of housing refers to the amount of capital one has available in relation to the price of the goods to be obtained.
 Public policies are informed by underlying assumptions about the nature of housing itself.
 Is housing a basic need, a right, an entitlement, or a public good?
 Or is it just another household-level consumer choice, a commodity or an investment within the free market system?
 "Housing Policies provide a remarkable litmus test for the values of politicians at every level of office and of the varied communities that influence them.
 Often this test measures simply the warmth or coldness of heart of the more affluent and secure towards families of a lower socio-economic status."
+Among politicians homeowners are overrepresented.
+Homeowners tend to prefer policies which make housing less affordable.

 To combat slums, homelessness, and other social and economic impacts of a housing unaffordability, many groups have argued for a "right to housing".
 Article 25 of the Universal Declaration of Human Rights recognizes the right to housing as part of the right to an adequate standard of living.
 Article 11(1) of the International Covenant on Economic, Social and Cultural Rights (ICESCR) also guarantees the right to housing as part of the right to an adequate standard of living.
 Many housing rights groups also attempt to combat social and political issues which relate to access to quality affordable housing such as housing discrimination, redlining, and lack of access to amenities in areas with affordable housing including food deserts and transit deserts.